tndatacommons/tndata_backend/tndata_backend/goals/api_docs/customactionviewset_v1.md

         'customgoal': {ID of the parent custom goal}, }

+## Including a Custom Trigger

+CustomActions may be updated in order to set custom Triggers (aka reminders) for the associated action.

+To do this, send a PUT request to the detail url (`api/users/customactions/{customaction_id}`) with the following information:

+* `custom_trigger_time`: The time at which the reminder should fire, in `hh:mm` format, in the user's local time.
+* `custom_trigger_date`: (optional).
+For a one-time reminder, this can include a date string (yyyy-mm-dd) to define the date at which a reminder should next fire.
+The date should be relative to the user's local time.
+* `custom_trigger_rrule`: A Unicode RFC 2445 string representing the days &amp;
+  frequencies at which the reminder should occur.

 ## Completing Custom Action

 You can specify that you've completed a custom action (typically from a